 puppet module command on Solaris 10, you'll get an error like:

-Error: Could not connect via HTTPS to https://forgeapi.puppetlabs.com Unable to verify the SSL certificate The certificate may not be signed by a valid CA The CA bundle included with OpenSSL may not be valid or up to date
+Error: Could not connect via HTTPS to https://forgeapi.puppetlabs.com Unable to verify the SSL certificate The certificate might not be signed by a valid CA The CA bundle included with OpenSSL might not be valid or up to date

 This error occurs because there is no CA-cert bundle on Solaris 10 to trust the Forge certificate.
 To work around this issue, download directly from the Forge website and then use the